tagion/tagion/docs/gov/governance_areas/decision_making.md

 :::

-please bare with us, and the bareness of this page
+please bear with us, and the bareness of this page